tstillwell/appengine_multiblog/README.md

 ___

 Easily allows multiple users to sign up and blog.
-Sign up not walled or gated so **anyone** can sign up and post directly to the front page out of the box.
+Sign up is not walled or gated so **anyone** can sign up and post directly to the front page out of the box.

-It uses Google's App Engine platform and runs on the standard (free) environment and can be deployed to app engine in less than a mintue.
+Uses Google App Engine and runs on the standard (free) environment and can be deployed to app engine in less than a mintue.

 Navigate to where the project lives on your system in your terminal and run: